 Read: Canadian institutional investors with U.S. investments facing impact from currency volatility

-The survey found 12 per cent of Canadian are planning to decrease U.S. allocations, compared to eight per cent from investors around the world, Levine says.
+In addition, the survey found 12 per cent of Canadian respondents said they’re planning to decrease U.S. allocations, compared to eight per cent of global investors, Levine says.

 Read: Institutional investors turning to diversified portfolios to manage tariff volatility: expert

-Canadian investors (38 per cent) were more likely to identify the current U.S. administration as a very material issue for their portfolios compared to asset owners in the rest of the world (31 per cent).
-Indeed, it isn’t only Canadian investors looking to diversify from the U.S. investment market — the survey found four in ten global asset owners report reducing or planning to reduce allocations.
-Three-quarters (76 per cent) said ongoing trade disputes are material risk to their investments.
+Canadian investors were more likely (38 per cent) to identify the current U.S. administration as a very material issue for their portfolios compared to other global asset owners (31 per cent).
+Indeed, it isn’t only Canadian investors looking to diversify from the U.S. investment market — the survey found four in 10 global asset owners reported reducing or planning to reduce allocations to the U.S., with 76 per cent reporting ongoing trade disputes are a material risk to their investments.

 Canada is also forging its own path when it comes to environmental, social and governance investing, with Canadian asset owners citing stakeholder pressure (45 per cent), fiduciary responsibilities or requirements (45 per cent), ethical or moral principles (43 per cent) as the leading factors for incorporating ESG considerations more frequently than global investors.